-The Fancy Indian mas is a pretty mas characterized by elaborate headdresses (which can be taller that the mas performer), vibrant coloration, use of advanced wire bending work to support the costume, feather and beed work, inspired by native groups of south, central, and north american indigenous people, (“indians”).
+The Fancy Indian Mas is a pretty mas characterized by elaborate headdresses (which can be taller that the mas performer), vibrant coloration, use of advanced wire bending work to support the costume, feather and bead work, inspired by indigenous groups of the Americas (“indians”).
 This mas grew out of, and is an extravagant offshoot of the Wild Indian Mas.
-There are several types of Wild Indian, with unique language practices (generally combinations and perversions of english, african, south american tribal, french, and spanish phrases) costume colors, and geographic origins.
+There are several types of Wild Indian, with unique language practices (generally combinations and alterations of English, African, various South American tribal phrases, French, and Spanish phrases) costume colors, and geographic origins.
 Fancy Indian bands are said to be influenced by the “Red Indians” the most, and have been reported to have entire dialogues memorized in an untranslatable, “nonsense” language, or to speak “Red Indian”.
-Many of today’s non-traditional costumes are heavily influenced by the Fancy Indian Tradition, including elaborate head dresses, use of bright feathers and bead work, and a costume profile emulating native groups.
+TMA has recordings of Wild Indian Mas songs and dialogue here.
+Many of today’s non-traditional costumes are heavily influenced by the Fancy Indian Tradition, including elaborate head dresses, use of bright feathers and bead work, and a costume profile emulating indigenous groups.

 The influence of western cinema in the portrayal of Indians is undeniable.
 However, actual migratory patterns, and settlements of native groups can be said to be the origin of Wild Indians, which the Fancy Indian mas is based in.
 In a 1956 publication of “Caribbean Quarterly”, Daniel J. Crowley states,